angularsen/fusioncache-issue-442/README.md

 # Repro Redis timeouts

 `SetAsync` and `GetOrAsync` gets blocked in certain conditions, and results in the API no longer responding to requests or responding much slower than usual.
 To reproduce, multiple API instances are required, with a backplane to communicate changes to the distributed cache.
-The backplane events seem central to the problem, since it triggers `HMGET` operations to proactively refresh each API's local memory copy.
+The backplane events seem central to the problem, and they do trigger `HMGET` operations to proactively refresh each API's local memory copy that may or may not be relevant.

 This was a regression from FusionCache `2.0.0` to `2.0.1/2.1.0`, but seems fixed in `2.2.0-preview1`.
 Not sure exactly what changed between these yet.
 Upgrading to FusionCache `2.2.0-preview1` seems to fix the timeouts and significantly improve responsiveness of API requests.